MrVtR/Employees_Quality_Automation_Kyndryl/README.md

 3. Datetime - Allows to perform mathematical operations with Dates and Times
 4. Json - Allows reading Json files from the project folder
 5. Re - Allows you to perform Regex queries and conversion operations from Strings to Lists
-6. Figlet - Library for displaying credits in the program<br/><br/>
+6. Figlet - Library for displaying credits in the programa
+7. Matplotlib - Allows you to view the generated results in graphical form<br/><br/>
 Licensed by: <b>GNU General Public License v3.0</b>